tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 Open the slides, cover the agenda for the day, then navigate to the beginning of the slideshow.

-Welcome students back refresh a bit on some blockchain architecture.
+Welcome students to today's class.
+Cover the agenda slides and then provide a blockchain architecture refresher.

 Ask the students the following questions: